 For example, the Customer Lockbox allows organizations to require permission before a Microsoft employee can access their data.
 This ability is only available in the E5 version, or with a paid add-on for other Enterprise plans.
 As Microsoft says in their documentation…

-"Occasionally, Microsoft engineers help troubleshoot and fix customer reported issues in the support process.
-Usually, issues are fixed through extensive telemetry and debugging tools Microsoft has in place for its services.
-However, some cases require a Microsoft engineer to access customer content to determine the root cause and fix the issue.
-Customer Lockbox requires the engineer to request access from the customer as a final step in the approval workflow.
-This gives organizations the option to approve or deny these requests, and provide direct-access control to the customer."
+"Occasionally, Microsoft engineers help troubleshoot and fix issues that arise with the service.
+Usually, engineers fix issues using extensive telemetry and debugging tools Microsoft has in place for its services.
+However, some cases require a Microsoft engineer to access your content to determine the root cause and fix the issue.
+Customer Lockbox requires the engineer to request access from you as a final step in the approval workflow.
+This gives you the option to approve or deny the request for your organization, and provide direct-access control to your content."

-The E5 edition also offers a service called Customer Key, which allows organizations to use their own encryption keys to manage stored data.
-Administrators can selectively delete keys, making any associated data illegible to the service.
+The E5 edition also offers a service called Customer Key, which allows organizations to use their own encryption keys to manage stored data for regulatory and compliance purposes.

 While most of these tools apply to how administrators manage the service, one thing journalists may appreciate for day-to-day work is Office 365 Message Encryption, available to E3 and E5 users.
 This feature allows users to selectively send a secure email, so that only the recipient can read it.
 Even Microsoft can’t read these encrypted emails.